CSCfi/csc-user-guide/CONTRIBUTING.md

 If you see an approved branch:

  - "Squash and merge" it
- - Delete the (now unnecessary) branch
+ - Delete the (now unnecessary) branch (if not deleted automatically at merge)
  - Occasionally the number of (unnecessary) branches grows: prune.

 **Note:** If you make bigger changes to the (main) categories / menu on the left, it might affect some links used on our webpages.
 Please communicate these changes, for example in the RC-channel #research.csc.fi.

 ### Previewing active branches

-The GitHub web interface gives a preview (also while editing) but it does not render all syntax used in mkdocs correctly.
+The GitHub web interface gives a preview (also while editing) but it does not render all syntax used in MkDocs correctly.
 A full preview for ongoing work is available for all branches: https://csc-guide-preview.rahtiapp.fi/origin/ Note, currently absolute internal links don't work in the preview, but work on docs.csc.fi.
 For more details, see the [FAQ](FAQ.md#how-can-i-preview-my-edits).